The name of the society is GOVIS Incorporated.

 - the dates they became Members;

-- their status as employee of or contractor for a Subscribing Agency; and
+- employee of or contractor for a Subscribing Agency (for Ordinary Members); or

 - such other information as the Committee may require.

-- that was a “Member Agency” (as defined in the Former Society’s rules) of the Former Society immediately prior to GOVIS’ incorporation or has subsequently paid an annual subscription to GOVIS in accordance with Rule 7.5; and
+- that was a Subscribing Agency at the date these Rules were adopted or has subsequently paid an annual subscription to GOVIS in accordance with Rule 7.6; and

 The objects of GOVIS are to encourage discussion on IT related topics, to improve the cost effectiveness and use of IT by actual and/or potential Subscribing Agencies, and to encourage a common approach to open systems by actual and/or potential Subscribing Agencies by: